hunght/yt-dlp-gui/DOMAIN_BLOCKING_IMPROVEMENT.md

 ## Issue Description

-Previously, URL blocking in iTracksy used exact domain matching.
+Previously, URL blocking in YT-DLP GUI used exact domain matching.
 This meant that blocking "youtube.com" would only block activities with the exact URL "youtube.com" but not "youtube.com/watch?v=abc123" or other subpaths/parameters.

 ## Solution Implemented